deptofdefense/iceberg/README.md

   iceberg serve [flags]

 Flags:
 -p, --access-policy string              path to the policy file.
 -f, --access-policy-format string       format of the policy file (default "json") -a, --addr string                       address that iceberg will listen on (default ":8080")
     --behavior-not-found string         default behavior when a file is not found.
 One of: redirect,none (default "none") --client-ca string                  path to CA bundle for client authentication --client-ca-format string           format of the CA bundle for client authentication, either pkcs7 or pem (default "pkcs7")
+    --client-crl string                 path to CRL bundle for client authentication --client-crl-format string          format of the CRL bundle for client authentication, either der, der.zip, or pem (default "der")
     --dry-run                           exit after checking configuration -h, --help                              help for serve -l, --log string                        path to the log output.
 Defaults to stdout. (default "-") --public-location string            the public location of the server used for redirects --redirect string                   address that iceberg will listen to and redirect requests to the public location -r, --root string                       path to the document root served --server-cert string                path to server public cert --server-key string                 path to server private key -t, --template string                   path to the template file used during directory listing --timeout-idle string               maximum amount of time to wait for the next request when keep-alives are enabled (default "5m")
     --timeout-read string               maximum duration for reading the entire request (default "15m") --timeout-write string              maximum duration before timing out writes of the response (default "5m") --tls-cipher-suites string          list of supported cipher suites for TLS versions up to 1.2 (TLS 1.3 is not configureable)
     --tls-curve-preferences string      curve preferences (default "X25519,CurveP256,CurveP384,CurveP521")
     --tls-max-version string            maximum TLS version accepted for requests (default "1.3") --tls-min-version string            minimum TLS version accepted for requests (default "1.0") --tls-prefer-server-cipher-suites   prefer server cipher suites
 ```

 ### Network Encryption